Bitcoin Rewards vs Traditional Loyalty Programs: A Merchant's Guide

 Even when customers don't care about Bitcoin, it still works.
 This is worth emphasizing.
 If a customer has zero interest in or awareness of Bitcoin, your program still functions exactly like a standard loyalty program.
 They earn rewards, they redeem for discounts at your store.
 We've seen customers of all ages, including people in their 70s and 80s, redeem Bitcoin rewards for store credit without knowing or caring that Bitcoin was involved.
 They thought it was cool when they found out, but the program worked for them regardless.

 The Bitcoin element is additive.
 It gives you additional acquisition channels, cultural relevance, and word-of-mouth potential on top of a program that already does everything traditional loyalty does.
+Research across 50,000+ shoppers on the Oshi network found that Bitcoin customers generate nearly 3x the lifetime value, spend 38% more on their first purchase, and return 50% more often than other customers.

 Why Bitcoin, and Not "Crypto"